nantrinh/postit_app_walkthrough/lesson_2/README.md

 #### Test your changes
 - Create a new post.
-- Check in rails console to see if the post was created: `pp (User.find_by username: "Test").posts.all`
+- Check `index` view ("/posts") to see if the category was created.

 ### Add validations
 `app/models/post.rb`